edgelesssys/marblerun.sh/content/docs/tasks/build-service-ego.md

 ---

 # Building a service: EGo
 To get your Go service ready for Marblerun, you possibly need to adapt its code slightly and you need to rebuild it.
-Details are given in the following. *Note that we are working on making these unnecessary in the future.*
+Details are given in the following.

+{{<note>}}
+Future versions of EGo will support building Marblerun services with zero changes.
+{{</note>}}

 ## Make your service use the provided TLS credentials